-The AGP4X/8X slot (1.5V) allows you to insert an AGP graphics card.
+The AGP4X/8X (1.5V) slot allows you to insert an AGP graphics card.
 AGP is an interface specification designed for the throughput demands of 3D graphics.
-It introduces a 66MHz, 32-bit channel for the graphics controller to directly access main memory and provides 4X/8X (1.07GB/2.14GB per second).
+It introduces a 66MHz, 32-bit channel for the graphics controller to directly access main memory and provides two levels of throughputs: 4x (1.07GB/s) and 8x (2.14GB/s).